Penshurst Circular via Bough Beech Walk

 3. At the far end of the field turn left along its edge.
 In the corner veer right down a narrow path through a belt of trees and turn left onto a tarmac driveway.
 At the bottom rejoin the lane you left at Triangle Oast, crossing over the River Eden on the attractive Vexour Bridge.
 On the other side bear right off the lane by a pair of footpath signposts, going over a stile to the left of a metal fieldgate.

-4. Take the right-hand of two faint grassy paths to head NE across a large meadow, skirting a projecting group of trees surrounding a loop of the river.
-At this point the path splits: in practice you could take either path but the correct route is to fork left, reaching the tree boundary 30m to the left of a fieldgate.
+4. Take the right-hand of two faint grassy paths to head NE across a large meadow.
+After skirting a projecting group of trees surrounding a loop of the river fork left where the path splits, avoiding the more obvious route towards a fieldgate.

 In the past this field has been divided, so there might be a temporary wire fence on your left.